Firebirds Announce 2025 Opening Day Fan Fest

 Coachella Valley Firebirds News Release

-PALM DESERT, CA - Firebirds Hockey is Back!
-The Coachella Valley Firebirds are excited to welcome fans back to Acrisure Arena as they kick off the fourth season on Friday, October 10 against the San Diego Gulls.
+Firebirds Hockey is Back!
+The Coachella Valley Firebirds are excited to welcome fans back to Acrisure Arena as they kick off the fourth season on Friday, October 10against the San Diego Gulls.

 Join us for a special Opening Day pre-game Fan Fest starting at 5:30 p.m. featuring the debut of happy hour in The Oasis, pocket friendly food options, a variety of interactive games with prizes, partner activations, live music and more!
 Additionally opening day will feature a commemorative rally towel giveaway for all fans through the gates.